contagon/handbook/handbook/6-stake-leadership.md

 * He does not convene a membership council unless authorized by the mission president (see [32.9.5](32-repentance-and-membership-councils.md#3295-district-or-branch-president-in-a-mission)).
 * He does not usually deal directly with the Area Presidency.
 Instead, he works through the mission presidency.

 In special circumstances, a district president can be authorized to recommend, set apart, and release missionaries.
 He can also be authorized to conduct temple recommend interviews and sign the recommends.
+He can also be authorized to set apart his counselors.
 If the Area Presidency feels that a district president should have this expanded authority, they recommend him to the First Presidency.
 If approval is given, it is for that person, not the position.
 When a new district president is called, this expanded authority does not transfer to him.

 ## 6.4 Stake Executive Secretary, Assistant Stake Executive Secretaries, Stake Clerk, and Assistant Stake Clerks